-If you hold together a fan of grey paint charts, you’ll see how widely the tones vary.
+You might think kitchen ideas would be limited with one color, but if you hold together a fan of grey paint charts, you’ll see how widely the tones vary.
 The cool end of the spectrum has blue undertones, passing through tints of green and yellow, ending up at warm shades with red bases that give them brown, pink or purple tints.

 Read on for our favourite grey kitchen ideas and inspiration.

 - See: Small kitchen ideas – turn your compact kitchen into a smart, organized space

 1. Go with the grain in a grey kitchen

 A grey scheme doesn't have to take the form of paint.
 Look to a pale ash wood or laminate for a similar effect that is great for more contemporary spaces.

 Beautiful wood is a timeless choice for your kitchen.
 Pick woods with mid-tones such as pale ash for a timeless look.

 2. Look out for luxury

 Dark greys look instantly dramatic – pair with a thinly-veined marble work surface for a truly modern design.
 Coveted for its subtle tone and beautiful veined effect, you can see why marble is such a hit – it looks good wherever it’s put and will continue to look striking year after year.